 Since 1995, the Zoo Zürich has been involved in the protection and recovery of Madagascar’s wildlife, which includes a strong support of and involvement with the Masoala National Park in Madagascar.
 Several related projects, focused on the park itself and on the local communities around it, have been carried out in the region with local and international partners (as detailed in the Zoo’s project page).

-1. Which main lessons can be taken from the Zoo’s long experience in Madagascar in these topics, including challenges, setbacks and mistakes that should be considered in similar efforts?
+1. Which main lessons can be taken from the Zoo’s long experience in Madagascar in these topics?
+And which challenges, setbacks and mistakes should be considered in similar efforts?

 Places where we have involved the villages in the reforestation work have been very successful.
 Still, we are heavily challenged by the extraction of rosewood and ebony in the region.
 This is primarily driven by town barons from the nearby towns, not as much by the locals.
 The amounts of money involved are huge and long-term sustainability reasons are outplayed.
 The project has shown that, to counteract this problem, it is necessary that local people can also profit reasonably from the remaining forest and are convinced of the need to keep the forest for their livelihood in the long-term.